RackRoidz is a properly calculated blend of premium Minerals and Vitamins to promote larger, healthier deer, and maximum antler growth.

 Benefits of specific ingredients:

-Calcium & Phosphorus for bone and antler development.
+Calcium and Phosphorus for deer bone and antler development.
 Bucks can bank these two minerals for antler production later when they aren’t immediately utilized.
 Studies have shown that a deficiency in these two minerals can result in low density (weak) antlers, less mass, and less overall antler size.
 Calcium also plays a major role in Fawn Development/Maximum growth.

 Selenium has a strong influence in antler development.
 If you test the rapidly growing portion of an antler you find a higher concentration of Selenium.
 Selenium is also a powerful antioxidant.